Is There a Dimmer Outlook Ahead for Chegg Inc. (CHGG)?

-Chegg Inc. (NYSE:CHGG) went down by -4.57% from its latest closing price compared to the recent 1-year high of $115.21.
-The company’s stock price has collected -2.35% of loss in the last five trading sessions.
-Press Release reported on 09/21/21 that JPMorgan Chase Acquires Frank, the Leading College Financial Planning Platform for Students
+Chegg Inc. (NYSE:CHGG) went up by 1.44% from its latest closing price compared to the recent 1-year high of $115.21.
+The company’s stock price has collected -8.76% of loss in the last five trading sessions.
+Press Release reported on 10/11/21 that Chegg to Announce Third Quarter 2021 Financial Results

 Is It Worth Investing in Chegg Inc. (NYSE :CHGG) Right Now?